Sexual assault, sexual violence & sexual harassment FAQs

 - Call Student Development Counseling Services at 845-574-4306

-- What steps to take immediately after an assault?
+- What steps should you take immediately after an assault?

 - Get away from the attacker to a SAFE PLACE as fast as you can.